fishzjp/fishzjp/README.md

 ### Hello, I am Fish, a developer from China, and I work as a software testing engineer.
 I am proficient in using Python for software testing.
-This is my homepage, and I welcome you to communicate and interact with me. 👋
+This is my homepage, and I welcome you to communicate and interact with me.
+May we become even stronger together.👋

 <p align="center">
   <a href="https://github.com/fishzjp" class="rich-diff-level-one">